EICR Chelmsford Landlords Electrical Inspections & Certificates

 - Code C1 – The system is dangerous and needs immediate attention; those using the system are at risk

-- Code C2 – There’s a deficiency the system isn’t dangerous for now but could become hazardous if a fault were to occur in the electrical system or connected appliance
+- Code C2 – There’s a deficiency in the system, which isn’t dangerous for now, but could become hazardous if a fault were to occur in the electrical system or connected appliance.

-If your electrical system generates any Codes 1-3, we can give you a free no-obligation quote to correct any faults.
-Some faults we may be able to fix there and then, others will require the acquisition of parts and a revisit.
+If your electrical system generates any Codes 1-3, we can give you a free, no-obligation quote to correct any faults.
+Some faults may be fixed on-site, while others will require the acquisition of parts and a revisit.

 Visual Testing & Inspection (VIR)

-Visual Testing & Inspections (VIR) are quicker than an EICR taking up to an hour to complete (the time will depend on the size of your property) and allows an overall picture of the condition of your electrical system to be built.
+Visual Testing & Inspections (VIR) are quicker than an EICR, taking up to an hour to complete (the time will depend on the size of your property), and allow an overall picture of the condition of your electrical system to be built.

 The electrical system’s checked visually.
 No circuits are tested